Which place is cheaper, Warsaw or Athens?

 Let's take a look at the differences and similarities between Warsaw and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Warsaw offers many unique museums, sights, and landmarks that will make for a memorable trip.
+Visitors can fill many days exploring the museums and attractions around Warsaw.
 There are a number of landmarks and interesting museums around town.
 Many of the museums focus on the area's history, including the Warsaw Rising Museum, POLIN Museum of the History of Polish Jews, and the Museum of Warsaw.
 Other notable sights include the Royal Castle, Łazienki Królewskie Park, and Wilanów Palace Museum and Park.

 The nightlife in Athens is well established with world renowned clubs and venues.
 There are all-night dance clubs as well as local bars and chill live music venues.

-Warsaw has plenty to do after the sun goes down.
+Warsaw offers plenty to do in the evening.
 The city has an active nightlife scene with many bars and clubs spread out in a number of different areas.
 Many locals dress for the occasion, so depending on your hangout spot of choice, you may want to dress to impress.

-If you're looking to go shopping, Athens and Warsaw both offer plenty of spots.
+If you're looking to go shopping, Athens and Warsaw both offer plenty of notable spots.

 Athens has a variety of shopping areas worth visiting.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.